 If you’re eyeing a $10,000 funding goal, and you have an average pledge of $100, you’ll need to get 100 backers to hit that goal.
 With a 5% conversion rate, you should have at least 2,000 people on your email list.
 So what if you were getting ready to launch, and you didn’t have that many people on your list?
 Does that mean you’re going to fail?

 Well, not necessarily.
 First of all, it’s important to note that the number of people on your list is just one of the factors that contribute to your campaign’s success.
 Campaigns fail and succeed for a number of reasons, including not clearly communicating what the product is, not properly structuring reward tiers, and not effectively marketing the campaign once it’s live.
 Additionally, there are some cases where a smaller list may suffice.
 For instance, you may have a personal list of people who have pre-committed to backing or that you know are invested in the success of the project.

 That 1% to 5% conversion rate isn’t prescriptive, but it is something to keep in mind.
 Taking it into account can help you focus your list-building activities and put you in a more comfortable position on launch day.

 However, when you collect a specific number of email addresses that lines up with your funding goal, it puts you on the right track.
 So if you don’t have the list that you need, it would probably be best to postpone your campaign until you do.

 Adjusting your funding goal

-The creators of Shapes — a metal cable holder that keeps your workspace organized — first launched their project on Kickstarter in 2016.
+The creators of Shapes — a metal cable holder that keeps your workspace organized — first launched their project in 2016.
 They set a $3,000 funding goal.
 But when it didn’t look like they were going to hit their goal, they decided to cancel their project and re-launch.

 The second time around, they set a goal of $1,000 which was based on the number of people they had in their audience.
 Interestingly, their new campaign actually ended up surpassing their goal, raising more than $5,000.